Doug Flutie: Calgary Stampeders

-Flutie won his first Grey Cup in 1992 with the Stampeders.
-He was named the Grey Cup MVP.
-During his last years in Calgary, Flutie's backup was Jeff Garcia, who later went on to start for the NFL's San Francisco 49ers.
-Flutie won two more Grey Cups with the Toronto Argonauts, in 1996 (The Snow Bowl, held in Hamilton, Ontario) and 1997 (held in Edmonton, Alberta), before signing with the Buffalo Bills of the National Football League in 1998.
+Toronto Argonauts

+Flutie joined the Toronto Argonauts for the 1996 season, and they went a league-best 15–3.
+He won the Most Outstanding Player award for the fifth time in his career, and quarterbacked the team to a Grey Cup victory in The Snow Bowl held in Hamilton, Ontario.
+He won his second Grey Cup MVP award.

+After a league-best 15–3 regular season in 1997, Toronto was successful in its quest to win back-to-back Grey Cups when the team won the 1997 Grey Cup held in Edmonton, Alberta.
+With Flutie at quarterback, the Argonauts set a record for most consecutive completions in a Grey Cup game with 10, which occurred between the first and second quarters.
+From the late second quarter to the fourth quarter, this record was rewritten when Flutie completed 12 consecutive passes.
+For his performance in the Grey Cup, he won his third Grey Cup MVP award.

 Prior to his final two Grey Cup victories with the Argonauts, Flutie was hampered by the opinion, supported by the media, that he was a quarterback who could not win in cold weather.
 In both 1993 and 1994, the Stampeders had the best record in the league, but lost the Western Final each year at home in freezing conditions.
 After first refusing to wear gloves in freezing temperatures, in later years Flutie adapted to throwing with gloves in cold weather.

 Flutie credits his time in the CFL with helping him develop as a pro quarterback.
 Flutie specifically states that he modeled his game off of fellow CFL quarterback Damon Allen.

-His CFL career statistics include 41,355 passing yards and 270 touchdowns.
-He holds the professional football record of 6,619 yards passing in a single season.
-He led the league in passing five times in only eight seasons.
-He once held four of the CFL's top five highest single-season completion marks, including a record 466 in 1991 which was surpassed by Ricky Ray in 2005.
-His 48 touchdown passes in 1994 remains a CFL record.
-He won three Grey Cup MVP awards, and was named the CFL's Most Outstanding Player a record six times (1991–1994 and 1996–1997).
-He passed 5,000+ yards six times in his career and remains the only player in pro football history to pass 6,000+ yards in a season twice in his career.
+Upon completion of his CFL career, Flutie had set numerous CFL career records: